jiahao-yang/webpack-autojs-master/work/dianping-download-notes/docs/Design.md

 ## 18. Workflow Implementation (工作流程实现)

-### 18.1 Requirements Workflow Integration (需求工作流程集成)

-Based on Requirements.md, here's how we implement each step:
+### 18.1 Based on Requirements.md, here's how we implement each step:

 #### Step 1: Navigate to Notes Tab
 **Requirement**: Make sure we're on the "笔记" tab.
 Let's call this the home page thereafter.